Natural Testosterone Replacement For Men

 The production of testosterone will decrease over time due to the inevitable aging process.
 Statistics released by the American Urological Association, most men over the age of 60 have low testosterone.
 This can lead to a myriad of symptoms, which are often subtle over time and is often accepted as normal signs of aging.

 One indicator of low testosterone is a drastic drop in sex drive.
-Loss of interest in sex can affect personal relationships and ultimately cause anxiety or depression.
+Loss of interest in sex can affect personal relationships and ultimately cause anxiety or depression. ow testosterone levels can be treated with testosterone replacement therapy (TRT).

 Lack of Energy